Sickle cell disease

 Pulmonary involvement is a leading cause of mortality among sickle cell disease patients and can be acute or chronic:

 Abdominal manifestations of sickle cell disease are discussed separately.
 Splenic infarction and subsequent functional asplenia tend to occur early in the disease.
-The hepatobiliary and renal systems are also commonly involved.
+The hepatobiliary and renal systems (sickle cell nephropathy) are also commonly involved.

 Cerebral manifestations of sickle cell disease are discussed separately.
 Stroke and cerebral atrophy are common neurologic sequelae of sickle cell disease.